Database Imports

 Test the connection

-1. Once you have all of your connection information plugged in, click the "Connect to database" button.
+1. Once your connection information is plugged in, click the "Connect to database" button.
 PlanetScale will attempt to connect to your database.
 If successful, you'll see a green checkmark with a success message.
-From here, you can click the "Begin database import" button to import your data.

 Import process

 There are three simple steps to the database import process.
-You can cancel the import at any time by clicking "Cancel import" in the top right corner.
+You can cancel the import anytime by clicking "Cancel import" in the top right corner.
 If you cancel, we'll delete all connection information.

 Note